 Bound Angle Pose (baddha konasana) is often used as a counter pose (or rebalancing pose) for wide leg forward bend.
 It can also be used as a stretch for the adductors or inner thighs.

 Also called Butterfly or Baddha Konasana, this is a forward bending yoga pose in which the knees are bent and opened out to the side.
 The feet are pulled in as close to the pelvis as possible.

 Another version of this seated yoga pose has the feet about two feet away from the pelvis so that as you lean forwards you bring your face closer to your feet.
 (It's a good opportunity to see how clean or dirty your feet are.)

-This variation of bound angle pose, with the feet further away, tends to stretch the outer thighs, in a way similar to pigeon pose.
+This "wide" variation of bound angle pose, with the feet further away, tends to stretch the outer thighs, in a way similar to pigeon pose.

 With the feet closer to the pelvis, the inner thighs (adductor muscles) get the stretch.

 To begin with, sit upright with the soles of your feet together, your knees bent and opened out to the sides.

 In a lot of instances you may be instructed to turn the soles of your feet up while pressing your heels together.